In his heyday, Luke Perry made girls faint. His fame consistently surprised him.

 Breaking News Emails

-Luke Perry once had to be smuggled out of a Seattle mall hidden under clothes inside a laundry hamper to escape throngs of teenage girls who had mobbed him during an autograph-signing.
+Luke Perry once had to be smuggled out of a Seattle mall hidden under clothes inside a laundry hamper to escape the throngs of teenage girls who had mobbed him during an autograph-signing event.

 Another time, in Denver, the mere sight of him prompted a fan to pass out.